Caravan insurance

 Does my home contents insurance cover items in my caravan?

-You could have cover for camping equipment and other items you usually carry with you if you’ve specified these items on your home contents policy or you’ve taken out personal possessions cover.
+You could have cover for camping equipment and other items you usually carry with you if you’ve specified these items on your home contents policy.
+Or they might be covered if you’ve taken out personal possessions cover.

 It’s highly unlikely your home contents insurance would cover you for general household items kept in your caravan, such as cutlery, bedding or a TV.